-The CEO and President of the Company is a minority owner of a billing company, which performs billing and collection services with respect to No-Fault and Workers' Compensation claims of the Company's clients.
-The monthly fee charged to the Company was \$85,000.
+The CEO and President of the Company was a minority owner of a billing company, which performs billing and collection services with respect to No-Fault and Workers' Compensation claims of the Company's clients.
 The Company terminated this agreement on January 1, 2021.
-On June 1, 2017, the Company also entered into a one year renewable agreement to provide IT services to the billing company for a monthly fee of \$23,884.
+On June 1, 2017, the Company had also entered into a one year renewable agreement to provide IT services to the billing company for a monthly fee of \$23,884.
 The agreement was terminated on May 31, 2023.